 In Focus: Eliminating Distractions at Work

 Email notifications.
 Slack pings.
 Open floor plans.
-Meetings.
+Endless meetings.
 And phone calls.

 These ubiquitous and near constant distractions of the modern office make it tough to stay focussed on the task at hand.
 Co-workers and clients typically expect fast responses from digital communications, pulling us away from our actual work.